Snow leopard: Hunting and diet

-The snow leopard is capable of killing most animals in its range, with the probable exception of the adult male yak.
-It also eats a significant amount of vegetation, including grass and twigs.
-It has not been reported to attack humans, is easily driven away from livestock and readily abandons kills, often without defending itself.
+The snow leopard is easily driven away from livestock and readily abandons kills, often without defending itself.
+Only two attacks on humans have been reported, both near Almaty, and neither were fatal.
+In 1940, a rabid snow leopard attacked two men; and an old, toothless emaciated individual attacked a person passing by.

 Reproduction and life cycle

 Snow leopards become sexually mature at two to three years, and normally live for 15–18 years in the wild.
 In captivity they can live for up to 25 years.
-Oestrus typically lasts from five to eight days, and males tend not to seek out another partner after mating, probably because the short mating season does not allow sufficient time.
+Oestrus typically lasts five to eight days, and males tend not to seek out another partner after mating, probably because the short mating season does not allow sufficient time.
 Paired snow leopards mate in the usual felid posture, from 12 to 36 times a day.
 They are unusual among large cats in that they have a well-defined birth peak.
 They usually mate in late winter, marked by a noticeable increase in marking and calling.
 Females have a gestation period of 90–100 days, and the cubs are born between April and June.

 A litter usually consists of two to three cubs, in exceptional cases there can be up to seven.